-I’m just going to say it….I don’t think fall is complete without at least one batch of pumpkin chocolate chip muffins (or bread…bread is acceptable too) under your baking belt.
+I’m just going to say it….I don’t think fall is complete without at least one batch of chocolate chip paleo pumpkin muffins (or bread…bread is acceptable too) under your baking belt.

 I really love fall.
 Like, really love fall.
 I love the colors, the smells, the holidays….but especially the food that comes with the season.